huggingface/blog/deep-rl-q.md

 The value of a state is the **expected discounted return** the agent can get if it **starts at that state and then acts according to our policy.**

-=> But what means acting according to our policy?
+> But what means acting according to our policy?
 We don't have a policy in value-based methods since we train a value function and not a policy?
+>

-Remember that the goal of an *RL agent is to have an optimal policy π.**
+Remember that the goal of an **RL agent is to have an optimal policy π.**

 To find it, we learned that there are two different methods: